Abigail Austen: Forced resignation, 2007

 In March 2007, Austen started a gender transition in accordance with her female gender identity.

 Transgender individuals in the UK are protected under a number of legislative acts, including the Sex Discrimination Act Amendments (1999) and the Gender Recognition Act (2004), which make it illegal to treat a person differently on the grounds of gender alone, with the aim of protecting the rights of trans-people in the work-place.
 Although other people in the Royal Navy and Air Force have successfully transitioned in the service, as the first officer and first paratrooper, Austen's background caused considerable surprise to the Army, particularly in the light of constant media attention.
 At that time, the British military did not have regulations in place to support Austen's continued service with Airborne Forces.
 This led to a lengthy and public legal dispute.

 The issue was eventually amicably resolved, and Austen resigned her commission.
 Austen's case led to Army policy on transgender soldiers being formalised for the first time which now allows soldiers to transition while in service.
 The Regimental Colonel of The Parachute Regiment wrote to Austen to thank her for her "years of loyal service as an Airborne Officer".
 She received a letter of apology from the Army in 2025.

-Post-military career
+Later career

+In media

 Austen was the subject of a documentary on Channel 4 (UK) in March 2008 entitled Sex Change Soldier.
 This was repeated several times on UK television and sold to a number of other territories.
 The film continues to be shown around the world and formed the basis for a biographical film based on her life, produced by the Japanese TV company NHK.